GabrielleTurgeon

 She was awarded the Grand First Prize at the 2025 edition of Le Concours OSM (The Montreal Symphony Orchestra Competition), and was a National Finalist in the Metropolitan Opera Laffont Competition in 2026, where she received the Anne de Richemont Smithers Award.
 Additional honours include being a finalist and encouragement award recipient at the 2025 Butler International Opera Competition, as well as being a finalist and the recipient of the Ana María Martínez Encouragement Award at Houston Grand Opera's 2023 Eleanor McCollum Competition.

-Upcoming projects include her Edinburgh Festival debut as Noy in the highly anticipated world premiere of Missy Mazzoli's The Galloping Cure, her house debut with Pacific Opera Victoria and further performances at LA Opera.
+Upcoming projects include Frasquita in Carmen with LA Opera, her Edinburgh Festival debut as Noy in the highly anticipated world premiere of Missy Mazzoli's The Galloping Cure, her house debut with Pacific Opera Victoria and further performances at LA Opera.

 Gabrielle is based in Los Angeles, USA